quantopian/zipline/docs/source/bundles.rst

 ````````````

 ``calendar`` is a ``pandas.DatetimeIndex`` object holding all of the trading
 days that the bundle should load data for.
-This is to help some bundles generate
+The calendar is provided to help some
-queries for the days needed.
+bundles generate queries for the days needed.

 ``cache``
 `````````